jskoetsier/phreakbot/README.md

-# PhreakBot (v0.1.0)
+# PhreakBot (v0.1.4)

 PhreakBot is a modular IRC bot written in Python.

 ## Features

-- Modular design
+- Modular design with easy-to-add modules
-- Permission system
+- Permission system with owner, admin, and user levels
-- Quote database
+- Quote database with search functionality
-- URL title fetching
+- URL title and description fetching
-- Channel management
+- Channel management (join, part, topic)
+- User registration and management
+- Auto-op functionality
+- CTCP version support
+- Robust error handling and logging
 - And more!

 ## Installation